Splash, Sizzle, and Sand: Unmissable Things to do in The Bahamas in March

 March’s Cultural Carnival

-While the main Junkanoo festivities climax during the Christmas season, March visitors haven’t missed the party entirely.
+While the main Junkanoo festivities climax during the Christmas season, those following The Bahamas itinerary that includes Junkanoo Festival will find March visitors haven’t missed the party entirely.
 Throughout March, smaller-scale Junkanoo celebrations pop up across various islands—think of them as the cultural after-parties that actually outshine the main event in terms of authentic experience.

 Nassau’s Fish Fry at Arawak Cay hosts mini-Junkanoo performances on Wednesday evenings in March, allowing visitors to experience the rhythmic goombay drums, cowbells, and whistles alongside locals who aren’t rushing to get back to their cruise ships.
 The costumes are so vibrantly colored they make a typical tourist’s Hawaiian shirt look positively monastic by comparison.